oceanprotocol/docs/rewards/df-basic.md

 ### Get Started

-Our [User Guides](../user-guides/README.md) get you started Data Farming quickly so you can complete all operations.
+Our [User Guides](../user-guides/README.md) get you started on Data Farming quickly so you can complete all operations.
 Follow these guides to get a complete handle on all Data Farming activities.

 {% content-ref url="../user-guides/get-started-df.md" %}
 [get-started-df.md](../user-guides/get-started-df.md)